Under Secretary of Defense for Personnel and Readiness

 The under secretary of defense for personnel and readiness, or USD (P&R) is a high-ranking civilian position in the Office of the Secretary of Defense (OSD) within the United States Department of Defense responsible for advising the secretary and deputy secretary of defense on recruitment, career development, pay and benefits, and oversight of the state of military readiness.
 The under secretary is appointed from civilian life by the president and confirmed by the Senate to serve at the pleasure of the President.

-Gil Cisneros is the current under secretary of defense for personnel and readiness, confirmed by the United States Senate on 11 August 2021.
 Additionally, he exercises day-to-day supervision of the Department of Defense Education Activity and the Defense Commissary Agency.

-The previous most recent under secretary was Matthew Donovan, who served from 23 March 2020 to 20 January 2021.

 Overview

 The Office of the Under Secretary of Defense for Personnel and Readiness (OUSD(P&R)) is the principal staff element for the Department of Defense for all human resources, human capital development, and personnel logistics matters.
 The USD(P&R) has oversight of the Defense Commissary Agency, Department of Defense Education Activity, Defense Human Resources Activity, the Military Health System, and the Defense Travel Management Office.
 The USD(P&R) is also responsible for training, health affairs, National Guard and Reserve affairs, personnel requirements for weapons support, and military and civilian family matters, subject to the authority of the Secretary of Defense.
 Through the Deputy Assistant Secretary of Defense for Military Personnel Policy, the United States Military Entrance Processing Command also reports to the Under Secretary.

 With the rank of Under Secretary, the USD(P&R) is a Level III position within the Executive Schedule.
 Since January 2010, the annual rate of pay for Level III is $165,300.